shimaore/huge-play/middleware/client/ingress/flat-ornament.coffee.md

         for statement in ornament
           c = commands[statement.type]

-Fail the statement if the command is invalid.
+Terminate the statement if the command is invalid.

           return unless c?

+Otherwise terminate the statement if the command returns true (normal case) or false (if `not` is present).

           switch
             when ornament.params?
               truth = yield c.apply this, ornament.params